eslint/eslint/docs/rules/space-before-blocks.md

 try {} catch(a) {} /*error Unexpected space before opening brace.*/
 ```

-The following patterns are not considered warnings when configured `"never"`:
+The following patterns are not considered problems:

 ```js
 /*eslint space-before-blocks: [2, "never"]*/